KUSH-03 Click on image for enlargement.

 Reverse: BOΔΔO in Bactrian script, BODDO for the Buddha.

-Standing facing Buddha image, right hand raised in gesture of reassurance (abhayamudra), left hand at waist level
+Standing facing Buddha image, right hand raised in gesture of reassurance, protection (Abhaya mudra), left hand at waist level

 holding handful of dhoti, uttarasanga and sanghati (over both shoulders).
 Lines of all three garments are visible.

 Detail of the head are obcured by wear, but the enlarged ears and the dressing of the hair into topknot (usnisa)